 Creates new federal crimes for killing or assaulting any law enforcement officer, judge, or first responder whose agency receives federal funding, including state and local police, with mandatory minimum sentences starting at 10 years for killings and 2-20 years for assaults depending on injury and weapon use.
 Allows the death penalty for killing such officers and adds officer killings as a new aggravating factor in federal capital cases.
 Sharply restricts the ability of state prisoners convicted of killing covered officers to challenge their convictions in federal habeas corpus proceedings, including by imposing tight time limits, blocking review of sentencing claims, and removing the option to ask higher courts to rehear denials.
 Expands carry rights for active and retired law enforcement officers under federal law, including allowing them to carry in school zones and in lower-security federal buildings, and clarifies that 'any magazine' is permitted ammunition.
 Authorizes up to $20 million per year through 2030, drawn from existing Department of Justice grant funds, for grants to state, local, and tribal agencies and nonprofits to improve community trust, training, transparency, and officer wellness.

-- Bars rehearing or Supreme Court review of denied habeas petitions in those cases
+- Appellate review of denied habeas petitions — Rehearing and Supreme Court certiorari paths removed in covered cases

 Congressional Summary